 Document structure

-The document itself looks familiar, but it’s a little different from stadard approach.
-I first encountered this type of diagram while working as an OEM supplier and I regret very much that I didn’t know this tool earlier.
-Why?
-Because it gives us the opportunity to look at the problem from a different perspective, focusing on two areas closely related to Occurrence and Detection from PFMEA, that is:
+The document itself looks familiar, but it’s a little different from the standard approach.
+I first encountered this type of diagram while working as an OEM supplier, and I regret very much that I didn’t know this tool earlier.

-– Why problem occurs?
+- Why did the problem occur?

-– Why problem undetected?
+- Why was the problem undetected?

 Figure 1.
-Double Ishikawa Diagram – Application Example for Customer Complaints
+Double Ishikawa Diagram – Application example for customer complaints

 Thanks to this approach, we are able to more accurately identify all the causes that influenced the production of the defective product.
 Most often, as in life, we deal with a coincidence of several events that led to the problem.
-Of course, in this case, we should apply appropriate prioritization – for example using the 80/20 rule.
-In practice, the team should address up to three root causes.

 Double Ishikawa Diagram – Benefits